carpentries-incubator/hpc-intro/_episodes/17-responsiblity.md

 As mentioned above, if you have related data that consists of a large number of small files it is strongly recommended to pack the files into a larger *archive* file for long term storage and transfer.
-A single large file makes more efficient use of the file system and is easier to move, copy and transfer because significantly fewer meta-data operations are required.
+A single large file makes more efficient use of the file system and is easier to move, copy and transfer because significantly fewer metadata operations are required.
 Archive files can be created using tools like `tar` and `zip`.
 We have already met `tar` when we talked about data transfer earlier.